 2 – Organic Jalapeno Nacho Slices

 We make black beans and rice a lot and these jalapeno slices are one of our favorite toppings.
+My husband also like to add them to vegan crunchwrap supremes!

 3 – Whole Artichoke Hearts